- EXAMPLES OF IMPROVED GARDEN SOIL

 The larger brown cocoon is from a night crawler the smaller ones are from the other earthworms and composting worms.
 The colors can vary, I’ve seen browns, tans, yellows and greens.
 So now if you are out in the garden and find some of these you know what they are.
 The tiny worms develop inside of these until they hatch.
 It will take anywhere from 60 days or more to grow up and become an adult worm (when the ring shows up around them).
 A night crawler may take a few years to reach adult size.

-This year the annual Running of the Worms was held as usual when the gardens were getting planted.
-As I had downscaled to 10 buckets this past year I had fewer to carry out to where they were going.
+For 2018 the annual Running of the Worms was held as usual when the gardens were getting planted.
+As I had downscaled to 10 buckets the previous year I had fewer to carry out to where they were going.
 Most of them went into the old tulip gardens which have pretty poor sandy soil.
-I started last year but did not have enough worm compost to put in the whole thing and again this year I still didn’t have enough, but for the beans I plant in there every little bit helps.
+I started to amend that garden in 2017 but did not have enough worm compost to put in the whole thing and again for 2018 I still didn’t have enough, but for the beans I plant in there every little bit helps.
 The contrast between the worm compost and the soil of the gardens is still easily seen.

 Worms Trench - Jun 7 2018 (1351K)